fikrinotes/100-days-of-code/README.md

 # Hi!
 I'm Fikri, and I've joined the #100DaysOfCode Challenge
-From now, May 30th, 2024 to the next 100 days, i commit to consistently code without skipping any day. i will be focusing on [freecodecamp course], [the odin project], [euler projects], or learning Laravel. i will keep track of my progress each day through this journal.
+From now, August 8th, 2024 to the next 100 days, i commit to consistently code without skipping any day. i will be focusing on [freecodecamp course], [the odin project], [euler projects], [Full Stack Open], or learning Laravel. i will keep track of my progress each day through this journal.

 ## My Targets
 in general, i want to be a full stack web developer using MERN stack or Laravel and get ready for wed dev jobs!